 In this section

 Developmental dysplasia of the hip (DDH) is a dislocation of the hip caused by an abnormal development of the hip joint in some babies.
-See our fact sheet
+See our

-Developmental dysplasia of the hip (DDH).
+Developmental dysplasia of the hip (DDH) fact sheet for more information.

 Babies with DDH often need to wear a special brace (medically called an orthosis).
 The Denis Browne bar (DB bar) is one type of brace used to treat DDH.
 The DB bar has cuffs that go around the thighs and are attached to a bar.
 This holds the hips and knees up (flexed) with the legs